harryzhou2000/OblivionSP/readme.md

 The objects out side the map region are collapsed on the boundary, being dimmer than normal.

 #### 2.5.5.
 Ejection
 Tired of sitting in the cockpit?
 Use **AC3** to toss yourself (or the seat actually) out!
 Use camera 'Seat' to gain a 3rd person view of ejection.
+Tossing rocket and deploying parachute is fully automatic.

 ## 3. List of Functions